naveenvar07/IMDB-DATA-ANALYSIS/README.md

 - The IMDb data set contains information about movies and TV shows, such as ratings, genres, directors, actors, and reviews.
 - The data analysis aims to uncover trends and insights about the IMDb ratings, such as the distribution, correlation, and factors that influence them.
-- Some of the key findings from the data analysis are:

--